 “We?”
 Hura turns away from her silent battle with the squirming roots, suddenly curious.
 “Did you sneak out with Jean again?” her eyes squint.
 “Don’t you remember what happened last time-?”

-“Just get on with it, Lise.”
-Hura twirls her hand.
+“Just get on with it,” Hura twirls her hand.
 “What did you two find this time, and how am I going to get in trouble for knowing about it?”

 “Well, if you insist,” Hura finally decides.

-“Maybe the other harvesters were luckier,” Annalise said with forced optimism.
+“Maybe th’others were luckier,” Annalise said with forced optimism.

 “Fine,” Annalise huffed, “but I’m not going to make any excuses to Tuia for you.”
 Annalise reached back and pulled a wiggling root from her basket, and held it up like a lantern, hoping to find some relief from the flickering darkness around her.
 Annalise glanced behind her wearily before turning back sharply in annoyance that Hura left her alone.
 She stomped off, anxious to drop off her harvest and discover where that strange light she and Jean had discovered will take them.